sushilsridhar/cs-fundamentals/ds/HEAPS.md

 2. right child is at index 2 * i + 2
 3. it's parent is at index (i - 1)/2

+# Types of Heap

+<ins>Max Heap</ins>
+1. Must be CBT
+2. Every node should be greater than it's children

+<ins>Min Heap</ins>
+1. Must be CBT
+2. Every node should be smaller than it's children

+there is no relationships between the two children nodes